-When you find someone sleeping rough, it's essential you build a relationship with them at their speed, not yours.
-You might have suitable accommodation you can take this person to right away, but they might not feel comfortable accepting help from you until you have built up a rapport with them.
+When you find someone sleeping rough it's essential you think about how to build a relationship with them at their speed, not yours!
+You may have suitable accommodation you can take this person to right away, but they might not feel comfortable accepting help from you until you have built up a rapport with them.

 This could be over the course of a few visits or even a number of months.
 Being purposeful can also mean being patient.

 In many areas there is a verification process.
-This usually means that someone has to be seen by an outreach worker using their sleep site in order for someone to be offered certain services.
+This usually means someone has to be seen by an outreach worker using their sleep site in order to be offered some services.
 The benefit of verification is that resources can be targeted at those most in need of them.
-However, it can also mean that people can get missed.
-For example, think about someone who, for their safety, is using a sleep site that is tucked away in a wooded location, a locked park or a derelict building and difficult for an outreach team to get to, but regularly goes to a day centre to shower, get something to eat or speak to the support staff there.
-Could an evidence-based approach be taken, and they be verified as a rough sleeper on the balance of probability.
-This can be especially helpful for women as strict verification requirements do not reflect that women are more likely to experience transitory patterns of homelessness and bed down in hidden locations during the day but may use women's centres or other gender-based services where they have been able to build a relationship of trust with a specialist support worker.
+However, it can also mean some people can get missed.
+For example, think about someone who, for their safety, is using a sleep site that is tucked away in a wooded location, a locked park or derelict building and difficult for an outreach team to get to, but regularly goes to a day centre to shower, get something to eat and speak to the support staff there.
+Could an evidence-based approach be taken and they be verified as a rough sleeper on the balance of probability?
+This can be especially helpful for women as strict verification requirements do not reflect that women are more likely to experience transitory patterns of homelessness and bed down in hidden locations during the day, but may use women's day centres or other gender-based services where they have been able to build a relationship of trust with a specialist support workers.

-You should also think about carrying out joint shifts with other agencies, for example the police or park wardens to cover less accessible places, or specialist nurses to help with the physical or mental health support needs of someone you're working with who feels unable to go to a building-based health service at that time.
-But do beware of how many people are in your group on such shifts and how you approach sleep sites so that you don't frighten anyone.
+You could also think about carrying out joint shifts with other agencies, for example the police or park wardens to cover less accessible places, or a specialist nurse to help with the physical or mental health support needs of someone you're working with who feels unable to go to a building-based health service at that time.
+But be aware of how many people are in your group on such shifts and how you approach sleep sites so that you don't frighten anyone.

-Supporting people means that once someone is located their needs are assessed and a support pathway is established.
-To do this, an outreach worker needs thorough knowledge of the accommodation and support services available in their area and how they are accessed.
-For example, does your team have a list or directory of services and the referral criteria for each one?
-It can be very frustrating and retraumatising for the people you are working with to have to explain time and again their circumstances and the things that have happened to them, so it is crucial you only ask someone sleeping rough to complete referrals for the organisations that are appropriate to their needs.
-Properly supporting people also means thinking about their immediate needs.
-It can take time for referrals to be processed and a support plans to be put in place, so it is important to think about any safeguarding concerns or other vulnerabilities that need to be addressed more quickly.
-This could be as simple as offering your clients Severe Weather Emergency Provision accommodation if it is available, or your client has physical or mental health support needs which meant they are in priority need and should be offered temporary accommodation.
-An immediate need might also be language interpretation for somebody for whom English is not their first language.
-So that they can fully understand who you are and what you are offering to help them with, and so that you can understand their linguistic and cultural needs.
+Supporting people means that once someone is located their needs are assessed and a support pathway established.
+To do this an outreach worker needs thorough knowledge of the accommodation and support services available in their area and how they are accessed.
+For example, does your team have a list or directory of accommodation and other services and the referral criteria for each one?
+It can be very frustrating and re-traumatising for the people you are working to support to have to explain time and again their circumstances and the things that have happened to them.
+So, it's crucial you only ask someone sleeping rough to complete referrals for the organisations that are appropriate to their needs.